fat0troll/oceanarium-docs/docs/index.md

 <p class="lead">
 	<strong>Oceanarium</strong> is a Ruby/Rails gem which provides you access to Digital Ocean API.
-You don´t need to parse anything manually — Oceanarium will do all the magic for you!
+You don't need to parse anything manually — Oceanarium will do all the magic for you!
 </p>

 <hr/>